ehetherington/libtinylogger/README.md

 ### Small Yet Flexible Logger In C.

-This is a small logging facility intended for small Linux projects.
+This is a small logging library for small Linux projects.
 It logs messages from a single process to a file and/or a stream such as stderr.
+It has many message formats, including JSON and XML.

+Thread safe.
+There are message formats with thread id and/or thread name provided.

+Custom message formats may be created without modifying the library.
+A timestamp formatter with second, millisecond, microsecond and nanosecond resolution is provided.

-It may be compiled directly with a target program, or installed as a library.
+It may be compiled directly with a target program, or installed as a shared library.

 ### Features: